jellyfin/jellyfin.org/docs/general/testing/web/index.md

    Some pull requests might not have this comment, or the link might otherwise not work.
 To test out these pull requests, they will have to be built manually.
    :::

 3. Clicking on the link in the comment will open an instance of the client you are testing.
 For Jellyfin Web, it will be linked automatically to our demo server.
-For Jellyfin Vue, you can connect to the demo server with this address: `https://demo.jellyfin.org/unstable/`.
+For Jellyfin Vue, you can connect to the demo server to this address: `https://demo.jellyfin.org/unstable/`.
 The credentials will be provided on the login page.

-   If you wish to connect to a different server, click the `Change Server` button in the apps at the login screen.
+   If you wish to connect to a different server, click the `Change Server` button in the apps on the login screen.
 Alternatively, enter a different server address in Jellyfin Vue when first prompted to add a server.

 :::caution
 Using a development version of clients may lead to data corruption or loss on the server.
 Please use a dedicated test server and make regular backups of [Jellyfin files](/docs/general/administration/configuration#server-paths).